|AVT-305 ||NATO UNCLASSIFIED||Active||RSM||2017||2018||Sensing Systems for Integrated Vehicle Health Management (IVHM) of Military Vehicles ||1|

 - Proof of concept demo/application.

 NATO and its member nations have seen increasing development and employment of NLW over the past decade, driven by operational experience.
 NLW have been used in peace support operations in Bosnia and Kosovo, counterpiracy off the coast of Africa, and in counterinsurgency in Afghanistan, where a report for ISAF recommended a “deep dive” to identify non-lethal capabilities and options, as initial data showed enhanced NLW warning effectiveness of 80-90%.
-While NLW have demonstrated abilities to warn, facilitate engagement (including lethal force engagement by helping discern target intent), facilitate manoeuvre, defeat threats directly, enhance protection, and reduce civilian casualties and collateral damage, there are still key issues that must be addressed for NATO and member nations to realize the potential offered by NLW.
 This study would build on the history of important and successful work accomplished under the SAS Panel’s auspices, and it would directly address key issues raised by SAS-094.

 Facilitate the introduction of NLW by addressing obstacles to development, acquisition, deployment, and employment by NATO and its member nations.